Nrosa01/craftlove/README.md

 # Craftlove

 A simple build system for Löve2D that includes additional compilation features.
 This project is **heavily** inspired by [makelove](https://github.com/pfirsich/makelove).
+It also allows to minify and beautify code on the "build" step.

 # Motivation